Sea Tigers: Analysts' views of Sea Tigers

 Jane's International Defence Review, in a report on Sri Lanka, published a few years ago, pointed out that the Sea Tigers "have taken on the Sri Lankan navy with unprecedented success."
 A recent publication of the Woodrow Wilson School of Public and International Affairs for the Centre for Strategic and International Studies reckons that they have destroyed 30 per cent of Sri Lanka's navy fiberglass small craft fleet.

 The Sea Tigers not relying on communications with their command on shore during ongoing operations, was one factor in their success.
 The Sri Lankan Navy on the other hand was required to act in accordance with commanders onshore.
 Sea Tiger intelligence also played a key role in their operations, allowing for detailed and bold operations to be carried out in almost silent mode (highest EMCON).

 The basis of Sea Tiger offensive operations could be described as sea control and keeping the SLN on their toes with their extensive sea denial tactics in the northern waters of Sri Lanka.
 Some analysts say the Sea Tigers have adopted the military theory of 'Versatile Maritime Force'.
 Sea Tiger operations could also be seen as a clear example of asymmetric warfare.

 Strategic implications

 India

-India regarded the Sea Tigers as a "nuisance" in South Asian waters and the Indian Armed Forces and Tamil Nadu's state government had increased naval surveillance in the region.
+India regarded the Sea Tigers as a "nuisance" in South Asian waters and the Indian Armed Forces and State Government of Tamil Nadu had increased naval surveillance in the region.
 Though no clashes were reported between the Sea Tigers and Indian civil or military ships, Indian experts have suggested the government to "neutralize" it as the ongoing battle between the Tigers and Sri Lankan Navy has affected Indian fishing areas and shipping lanes.